krisograbek/krisograbek/README.md

  ###  👋 Hi, I’m Kris

- 🌱:books: earning is my passion.
+ 🌱:books: Learning is my passion.
 Learning how to Learn is the best long-term investment

  :writing_hand: Journaling is my habit.
 I write about everything.
 Pen and paper are my company